SouthGreenPlatform/trainings/_pages/annotation.md

 <td><img width="100%" class="img-responsive" src="{{ site.url }}/images/pga/logo_gnpannot-v2.png" alt="" />
 </td>
 <td>
-This course introduces annotation, such as structural gene annotation with EGNEP workflow, in the South Green Bioformatics platform, both in a theoretical and practical way, with hands-on practice sessions.
+This course introduces annotation, such as structural gene annotation with EGNEP or MAKER workflows, in the Plant Genomme Assembly and Annotation course, both in a theoretical and practical way, with hands-on practice sessions.
 It will help you to configure and run your own pipelines using these tools through command-line interface.
 </td>
 </tr>
 </table>